Yang-Mills-Utiyama Theory and Graviweak Correspondence: Introduction

 In the third layer of the standard theory, the Yukawa coupling between the Higgs boson and the fermion gives the fermion a mass.
 The theory insists that a fermion coupled to the $SU\!(2)$ vacuum through the Higgs boson obtains the \textit{pole mass}, which is a position of the divergence of the fermion propagator.
 Consider the relationship between a gravitational mass and the quantum field theoretic mass in the nucleon-effective theory here.
-A proton is not an elementary particle but has an internal structure consisting of quarks and gluons.
-Even though the proton is not an elementary particle, the effective theory of nucleons treats it as a simple particle having a definite mass, charge, spin, etc. In the effective theory, a proton \textit{pole mass} is equivalent to the \textit{gravitational mass} of 1mol of hydrogen gas divided by the Avogadro constant, which equals $1.672621898(21)\times10^{-27}$kg\cite{PhysRevD.110.030001}.
-This theory well describes a proton-electron scattering\cite{RevModPhys.94.015002}.
-This is evidence of the equivalence theorem in the quantum field theoretic context: ``\textit{The pole in the fermion propagator is equivalent to the gravitational mass}.''
+Even though a proton is not an elementary particle with an internal structure consisting of quarks and gluons, the effective theory of nucleons treats it as a simple particle with a definite mass, charge, spin, and others.
+In the effective theory, a proton \textit{pole mass} is equivalent to the \textit{gravitational mass} of 1mol of hydrogen gas divided by the Avogadro constant, which is $1.672621898(21)\times10^{-27}$kg\cite{PhysRevD.110.030001}.
+The theory with this mass well describes a proton-electron scattering\cite{RevModPhys.94.015002}.
+We can recognise this as evidence of the equivalence theorem in the quantum field theoretic context: ``\textit{The pole in the fermion propagator is equivalent to the gravitational mass}.''
 Suppose we recognise the equivalence principle as a true statement for the quantum field theory.
-In that case, we have to accept that a source of the gravitational mass of fermionic matter is the weak $SU\!(2)$ charge of the vacuum.
-We refer to it as the \textit{graviweak correspondence} in this study.
-Unification of the weak and gravitational forces is pursued by several authors\cite{Nesti:2007ka, Alexander:2007mt, Alexander:2012ge} have tried unifying the weak and gravitational forces.
+This fact insists that a source of fermionic matter's gravitational mass is the vacuum's weak $SU\!(2)$ charge.
+This is one of the variants of the \textit{graviweak correspondence}.
+Several authors\cite{Nesti:2007ka, Alexander:2007mt, Alexander:2012ge} have tried unifying the weak and gravitational forces.